lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >A comprehensive review of the concept of 'code biology', exploring the origin of the genetic code and the RNA to protein translation system.
 One idea is that life originally used much fewer amino acids, but the utility of proteins drove selection for an expanded set of amino acids, rising to the 20 in use today.

+Frank, S.A.
+(2013) '[**Topics in the theory of natural selection**](https://stevefrank.org/natSel.html)'. *Journal of Evolutionary Biology*.

+>A multi-part series of papers exploring natural selection using the mathematical models of population genetics and information theory.
+Among the conclusions, it is shown that natural selection maximises the Fisher information metric, as well as increasing the Shannon information when purifying.

 #### Further commentary

 In the view of ([Jaynes, 1957](https://journals.aps.org/pr/abstract/10.1103/PhysRev.106.620)), thermodynamic entropy $ S $, as explained by statistical mechanics, should be seen as an application of Shannon's information theory: the thermodynamic entropy is interpreted as being proportional to the amount of further Shannon information needed to define the detailed microscopic state of the system, that remains uncommunicated by a description solely in terms of the macroscopic variables of classical thermodynamics.
 This is captured in Boltzmann's original formula $ S = k_B \ln \Omega $: the information entropy of a system is the amount of "missing" information needed to determine a microstate, given the macrostate.